Last updated 4 min read

 Conclusion

-Having an environment that encourages (or doesn't discourage) certain behaviours, enough rate of the randomness of this crazy world, and a brain that can be vulnerable to addictions, we end up dealing with bad people.
+Having an environment that encourages (or doesn't discourage) certain behaviors, enough rate of the randomness of this crazy world, and a brain that can be vulnerable to addictions, we end up dealing with bad people.

+The good news is it's not people who are intentionally bad.
 That's the social adaptation they've eventually obtained under circumstances and probably couldn't resist due to their brain's vulnerabilities to addictions.

 Bad people don't act in that way exactly consciously, but certainly, because of the neural pathways they've built up during their lifetime.
 The pathways that have been bringing them to the rewards more often in the environment they belonged to.